Generalized reduction and pure spinors: Applications.

 \subsection{T-duality.}

-In this subsection, we apply our results on reduction of pure spinors to T-duality.
-This will be based on recent results obtained by G. Cavalcanti and M. Gualtieri \cite{c_g, cavalcanti} relating T-duality with the geometry of Courant algebroids.
-We recall briefly the mathematical setting of T-duality introduced in \cite{bou_ev}.
+In this subsection, we explore the striking similarity of formula \eqref{main_spin} with the T-duality map introduced in \cite{bou_ev}.
+More precisely, we show how formula \eqref{main_spin} gives an alternative explanation of the fact that the T-duality map preserves pure spinors.
+This will be based on recent results obtained by G. Cavalcanti and M. Gualtieri \cite{c_g, cavalcanti} relating T-duality with reduction procedure of \cite{b_c_g}.

 Let $\pi_1: P_1 \Arrow N$ be a principal circle bundle with an invariant closed integral 3-form $H_1 \in \Omega^3(P_1)$ and a connection 1-form $\theta_1 \in \Omega^1(P_1)$ .
 We have identified $\mathfrak{s}^1 \cong \R$ in such a way that $\pi_1\vphantom{}_* \theta_1=1$ (see Lemma \ref{push_connection}).
 Define